 Want to see what lies beneath?
-Try an Everglades kayak fishing excursion.
+Try an Everglades kayak fishing excursion with Everglades Area Tours.
 It would take days to paddle to the areas that the "mothership" shuttles kayakers to in short trips.
 Deep in the park, practiced fly-fishermen and novices alike can just coast or cast, catching grouper, snapper and snook.

 Though I'm more given to wading and shelling than baiting and hooking, I appreciated the delicate precision involved in casting.
 Watching the lines highlighted by the sun and hurtling through the air to break the water's surface convinced me that fishing can be a spectator sport.
 Make a customized trip for the family or join in one of the open fishing trips, where kayakers are welcome to stop and shell or spend all day angling.